 So was the fourth as the pace quickened and the struggle intensified, Lopez working to stay in ring center and keep Saad Muhammad on the end of his punches.
 Both men got home big shots but it was Yaqui who more often started and finished the exchanges.
 Mixing up his punches beautifully, he ended the round by hooking off the jab and then landing heavy blows with both fists as the crowd roared.
 In round five he boxed with authority and discipline until the last minute when he drove the champion to the ropes with four big right hands.
 Matthew grinned in response and waved Yaqui in, but the challenger wisely refused the invitation, forcing Muhammad to chase him down, the round ending with a vicious toe-to-toe exchange.

 It had already been a thrilling and action-packed clash, but the best was yet to come.
-Round six featured a prolonged and savage exchange at close quarters, Lopez getting the better of it with his sharper, more precise blows.
-Matthew, his mouth open, appearing to tire as Yaqui took charge, punishing his man.
+Round six featured plenty of savage brawling at close quarters, Lopez getting the better of it with his sharper, more precise blows while Matthew, his mouth open, appeared to be tiring as Yaqui took charge.
 Round seven was more of the same until Muhammad got home with a huge left hook.
 The champion briefly seized the initiative but it was not enough to derail Lopez or the course of the match.
 Muhammad was still a threat but it was clearly Yaqui’s fight to lose.
 Then came round eight.

 Up to this point, Yaqui Lopez was the better man, having won at least five of the completed seven rounds.
 There was still a long way to go, but if he continued to box with discipline, it was going to be difficult for the champion to turn the tide.
 But try to turn it he did, coming out hard for the eighth and letting his hands go, backing Lopez up and deepening a cut on the bridge of the challenger’s nose.
 Yaqui had no choice but to stand his ground and slug it out.